nodiscc/xsrv/roles/graylog/README.md

 ---------------

 Create **[streams](https://go2docs.graylog.org/5-0/making_sense_of_your_log_data/streams.html)** to route messages into categories in realtime while they are processed, based on conditions (message contents, source input...).
-Select wether to cut or copy messages from the `All messages` default stream.
+Select whether to cut or copy messages from the `All messages` default stream.
 Queries in a smaller, pre-filtered stream will run faster than queries in a large unfiltered `All messages` stream.

 <!-- TODO ADD EXAMPLE STREAM SETUP -->